alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/checking-eligibility.md

 head:
   - - meta
     - property: og:title
-      content: How to Handle User Operations that are Not Eligible for Gas Sponsorship
+      content: How to handle User Operations that are not eligible for gas sponsorship
   - - meta
     - name: description
       content: Follow this guide to handle User Operations that are not eligible for gas sponsorship.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.